Pettingill family

-The Pettingill family is a Melbourne-based criminal family, headed by matriarch Kath Pettingill.
+The Pettingill family is a Melbourne-based criminal family.
 Family members have many convictions for criminal offences including drug trafficking, arms dealing and armed robberies.

-Two of Kath Pettingill's sons, Victor Peirce and Trevor Pettingill, faced a murder trial for the 1988 Walsh Street police shootings, with both acquitted along with two fellow defendants.
+Two of former matriarch Kath Pettingill's sons, Victor Peirce and Trevor Pettingill, faced a murder trial for the 1988 Walsh Street police shootings, with both acquitted along with two fellow defendants.
 Victor Peirce's de facto wife, Wendy, later claimed that her husband planned and carried out the murders with the fellow accused.
-The family was furthermore involved in the infamous Melbourne gangland killings, where it suffered a major blow, with the death of one of its highest-ranking members, Victor Peirce, and resulting in its power being greatly weakened.
+The family was also involved in the infamous Melbourne gangland killings, where it suffered a major blow, with the death of one of its highest-ranking members, Victor Peirce, and resulting in its power being greatly weakened.

 Family members

 Dennis Allen

 Dennis Allen (nicknamed Mr. Death or Mr. D) was the oldest son of Kath Pettingill.
 Allen was sentenced during the 1970s to a ten-year prison sentence for rape and was reported to have been a major player in drug dealing in the Richmond and South Yarra areas during the 1980s.

 Allen was alleged to have ordered or carried out the deaths of 15 people.
 Allen died of heart failure in 1987 while in prison custody awaiting trial for murder.

 Police officer Roger Rogerson received his first criminal conviction in 1985 for involvement in drug trafficking when he was charged with conspiring with Allen to import heroin.